buddhamagnet/cv/README.md

 ## MOST RECENT PROJECTS

-### MAR 2025 - PRESENT: CONSULTANT TECH LEAD - WPP
+### MAR 2025 - PRESENT: CONSULTANT TECH LEAD - WPP - CHINA PROJECT

 Joined WPP as a tech lead working on ML projects across 15 teams.
 Initially working on the platforms team supporting 100+ engineets across the platform.
 Tech side specialises in ML and AI on AWS (Bedrock, Claude), GCP (Gemini) and Azure (ChatGPT) as well as a set of other LLMs (Deepseek R1, Imagen, Bria, Dalle, Veo, Amazon Nova Reel) integrating with ML agents to create ML-driven products for a large portfolio of clients and businesses.